 - Requirement grid behaviour

-Raising & submitting a requirement
+Raising & submitting requirements

 At this point a requirement is in "Being raised' status and this allows you to add any additional information, like notes, links, data tables, images, or even change the requirement details, in the right panel.

 A requirement manager is responsible for assessing, consulting, and implementing the submitted requirements.
-They can edit it at any point during the cycle, specify actionable user stories for a requirement and link it with process activities or model nodes.
+They can edit it at any point during the cycle, specify actionable user stories for a requirement, and link it with process activities or model nodes.